 • A within-trial cost utility analysis will be conducted.

-Investigators: A/Prof. Leanne Sakzewski, Dr Dayna Pool, Curtin University, Perth, Dr Ellen Armstrong, Griffith University, Dr Sarah E Reedman, The University of Queensland ; Prof. Roslyn N Boyd, The University of Queensland.
-Prof Catherine Elliott, Curtin University and Telethon Kids Institute, Perth, Iona Novak, Cerebral Palsy Alliance Research Institute, The University of Sydney, Sydney, Prof. Stewart G. Trost, The University of Queensland, Brisbane, Robert S Ware, Griffith University, Brisbane; Prof. Tracy Comans, The University of Queensland, Dr Rachel Toovey, The University of Melbourne, Prof. Mark Peterson, University of Michigan, Michigan, USA; Megan Kentish, The University of Queensland, Paediatric Rehabilitation Service, Queensland Children’s Hospital, Sean A Horan, Griffith University, Jane Valentine, Telethon Kids Institute, Perth, Sian Williams, Curtin University, School of Allied Health, Perth, Australia and Liggins Institute, University of Auckland, New Zealand.
+Investigators: Prof. Leanne Sakzewski, The University of Queensland, Dr Dayna Pool, Curtin University, Perth, Dr Ellen Armstrong, Griffith University, Dr Sarah E Reedman, The University of Queensland; Prof. Roslyn N Boyd, The University of Queensland.
+Prof Catherine Elliott, Curtin University and Telethon Kids Institute, Perth; Prof. Stewart G. Trost, The University of Queensland, Robert S Ware, Griffith University; Dr Rachel Toovey, The University of Melbourne; Prof. Mark Peterson, University of Michigan, Michigan, USA; Megan Kentish, Paediatric Rehabilitation Service, Queensland Children’s Hospital; Sean A Horan, Griffith University, Sian Williams, Curtin University, School of Allied Health, Perth, Liggins Institute, University of Auckland, New Zealand and Joash Wei Jie Ng, Kendang Kerbau Women's and Children's Hospital, Singapore.

 Active Strides-CP is supported by a National Health and Medical Research Council Clinical Trials and Cohort Study grant (NHMRC 2006867) Aus$2.4M